adrianlzt/cerebro/virtualizacion/openshift/storage.md

 # Modos
-Tabla con que modos soporta cada plugin: https://docs.openshift.com/container-platform/3.5/architecture/additional_concepts/storage.html#pv-access-modes
-Los únicos que soportan todos: NFS o GlusterFS ReadWriteOnce   RWO   The volume can be mounted as read-write by a single node.
+Tabla con que modos soporta cada plugin: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes Los únicos que soportan todos: CephFS, NFS, GlusterFS ReadWriteOnce   RWO   The volume can be mounted as read-write by a single node.
 ReadOnlyMany    ROX   The volume can be mounted read-only by many nodes.
 ReadWriteMany   RWX   The volume can be mounted as read-write by many nodes.